-The 17th and 18th September 2022, we want to make Avila the Mecca for radio communication enthusiasts.
+The 16th and 17th September 2023, we want to make Avila the Mecca for radio communication enthusiasts.
 The main objective of the 6rd national radio communications fair is to offer as many different options as possible in electronics and makers, to fans of ham radio, CB, and communications in general.

 Our aim is to make the fair the biggest in Spain and one of the most important in Europe, for the radio industry to show off their products, and for buyers to take advantage to try and buy.
 Radio hams, CBers, and two way enthusiasts from all over Spain meet here every year.
 We look forward to having more national and international exhibitors and organizations to help give a wider and more complete vision of the hobby.